 Fast Forward to living in California.
 I found myself in a place where I didn’t know anyone, didn’t have a job, and Joe was back at work.
 When I say back to work, I mean he was working 10-12 hour days and I was bored out of my mind.

 That’s when it started.
-I would get moody often because I was bored and felt neglected.
-I had moved across the world for someone and he wouldn’t even give me the time of day.
+I would get moody often because I was bored and felt like Joe was working too much and din’t give me enough of his attention.

 But as time went on, we started to have serious relationship problems.
 We tried to fix these issues as normal couples do.
 We frequently talked about what was bothering me and tried to come up with solutions.